With more than 14 years previously as markers on the actual Oxford Brookes ACCA BSc marking team we have expert knowledge of the requirements to pass

 Having taught at Masters level and supervised Masters dissertations as well as completing our own dissertations we are able to explain the rules and principles for good referencing in simple terms

-I can guide you on what effective analysis and evaluation means (evaluation and analysis is the most frequent reason for failure)
+We can guide you on what effective analysis and evaluation means (evaluation and analysis is the most frequent reason for failure)

-In short absolute mentoring offers a Five Star complete mentoring service, the best and perfect way to lead to success!
+In short, absolute mentoring offers a Five Star complete mentoring service, the best and perfect way to lead to success!

-With my intimate knowledge of what needs to go into producing a good well researched and analysed project and your hard work you are assured of the best chance of a successful first submission – and a high grade if you are prepared to put in the extra effort.
+With our intimate knowledge of what needs to go into producing a good well researched and analysed project and your hard work you are assured of the best chance of a successful first submission – and a high grade if you are prepared to put in the extra effort.

-If you are resubmitting, I can focus you on understanding all the feedback and help with jargon busting ‘marker-speak’, directing you on how to eliminate the weaknesses in your work and concentrating on the aspects that are essential to meet the assessment criteria for a pass and thereby guiding you to a successful resubmission.
+If you are resubmitting, we can focus you on understanding all the feedback and help with jargon busting ‘marker-speak’, directing you on how to eliminate the weaknesses in your work and concentrating on the aspects that are essential to meet the assessment criteria for a pass and thereby guiding you to a successful resubmission.

 At the end of mentoring and the completion of your report you are more than likely to be able to corroborate the sentiments of one of our P39 students: